HeidiDragomir/innovia-hub-AI/README.md

 ## 🏢 General Information

-Innovia Hub is a coworking space booking system that allows members to reserve resources like desks, meeting rooms, VR headsets, and an AI server in real-time.
+Innovia Hub is a coworking space booking system that allows members to reserve resources like desks, meeting rooms, VR headsets and an AI server in real-time.
 The system features an AI-powered Smart Booking Assistant that analyzes booking patterns and provides intelligent recommendations to help users find the best available resources at optimal times.

 It also features IoT functionality through a Devices page, where administrators can view and manage connected smart devices within the coworking environment.